EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 )
 ```

-Now we can fit this model with dropout to `kick_analysis` and validate on `kick_assess`.
+Now we can fit this model to `kick_analysis` and validate on `kick_assess`.
 Let's only fit for 10 epochs this time.

 ```r